tr-igem/esmuflily/docs/internals-metadata.md

 *   Load the glyphnames table from the file "EKMD_DIR/glyphnames.scm".

-*   Load the default metadata table from the file "EKMD_DIR/metadata-default.scm" and set the variables `ekmd:defaults` and `ekmd:glyphs` as above.
+*   Load the template metadata table from the file "EKMD_DIR/metadata-template.scm" and set the variables `ekmd:defaults` and `ekmd:glyphs` as above.

 *   Parse the file "MD_DIR/FNAME.json".